numpy/numpy/doc/source/reference/arrays.datetime.rst

 For conversion of datetime to a Python Object:

-- Not-a-time is returned as the string "NaT".
+- Not-a-time is returned as None.
 - For days or coarser, returns a datetime.date.
 - For microseconds or coarser, returns a datetime.datetime.
 - For units finer than microseconds, returns an integer.

 For conversion of timedelta to Python Object

-- Not-a-time is returned as the string "NaT".
+- Not-a-time is returned as None.
 - For microseconds or coarser, returns a datetime.timedelta.
-- For units finer than microseconds, returns an integer.
+- For Y/M/B (nonlinear units), generic units and units finer than microseconds, returns an integer.

 Business day functionality
 ==========================